sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

     centos67:
     centos67: --the VMware team
     centos67:
+{% endhighlight %}

+The final provisioner is a shell provisioner that will run the scripts/centos-vmware-cleanup.sh bash script.
+This script clean up the Centos67 virtual machine and zero out all unused disk space to reduce the size of the image.

+{% highlight bash %}
 ==> centos67: Provisioning with shell script: scripts/centos-vmware-cleanup.sh
     centos67: ==> Pausing for 0 seconds...
     centos67: ==> erasing unused packages to free up space